We thought you would appreciate an explanation of some of the common Cascade lingo. If we're missing something, please let us know at [[creative]].

 This word is interchangeable with "content."
 For example, the term "body copy" refers to the content in the body of a page.

 A directory page is a type of page you can create in Cascade.
 Sometimes called "Faculty Bios" (A&S) or "People Pages" (VIMS), use this if you want a page for each of your faculty or staff folks that can be automatically assembled and summarized on a directory listing page.
-(The Law School builds similar-looking pages from information on the Cardozo server, so Law folks should look into that.)
+(The Law School builds similar-looking pages from Digital Measures, so Law folks should look into that.)